Health and Safety Awareness for Working Teens Resource Navigation:

 - Additional Resources for Students, Teachers, Parents & Employers >

 - More information on our program | Contact us >

 Welcome to the Health and Safety Awareness for Working Teens (HSAWT) resource website for Washington State.
 This site was designed to help prevent Washington's young workers from being injured, harassed, or killed on the job by providing information and educational resources for them, their parents, educators and employers.

-This site covers basic information every young workers needs to know before they begin working, with workplace health and safety curricula and videos developed specifically for teens and young workers.
+This site covers basic information every young worker needs to know before he or she begins working, with workplace health and safety curricula and videos developed specifically for teens and young workers.
 By using our materials in a classroom setting or through independent study, teens can learn information about: workplace hazards, child labor laws and worker rights, injury prevention strategies, workplace communication skills, ergonomics, and sexual harassment and discrimination in the workplace.
 The laws reviewed on this site are specific to Washington State, with additional resources provided to learn more about federal programs.

 Program Mission and Goals

 The Health and Safety Awareness for Working Teens (HSAWT) program is designed to help teens entering the workforce develop an awareness of workplace health and safety issues.
 This has been primarily done through a set of curriculum materials designed for Washington State educators to use in their middle school, high school and vocational education classes.
 Through these curricula, teens are exposed to information and activities that introduce concepts such as workplace hazards, labor laws and worker rights, conflict resolution and sexual harassment.
 While the curriculum materials are directed towards teachers of teens, we hope that teens, parents and employers will find valuable information here as well.